dheera/ros-ford-can/README.md

 # ROS Ford reader

-This bags a number of variables potential useful for machine learning model training from a Ford car.
+This reads a number of variables potential useful for machine learning model training from a Ford car.
 Tested on a Focus 2015.
 Untested on other cars (please help).

 Requires a proper CANbus interface (e.g. Jetson TX2, Xavier, or USB-CAN adapter) connected to HS-CAN on the OBD port.
 This will NOT work with ELM327 or other serial "AT command" devices.